Shahabuddin1122/QuickNotes/README.md

 # quickNotes

-quickNotes is a web application for creating and managing notes efficiently.
+quickNotes is a web and mobile application for creating and managing notes efficiently.
 It uses Next.js for the frontend and Django for the backend.

 ## Features